settings icon

 Answer

-The Roman Catholic Church sees Peter as the first pope upon whom God had chosen to build His church (Matthew 16:18).
-It holds that he had authority (primacy) over the other apostles.
-The Roman Catholic Church maintains that sometime after the recorded events of the book of Acts, the Apostle Peter became the first bishop of Rome, and that the Roman bishop was accepted by the early church as the central authority among all of the churches.
-It teaches that God passed Peter’s apostolic authority to those who later filled his seat as bishop of Rome.
-This teaching that God passed on Peter’s apostolic authority to the subsequent bishops is referred to as “apostolic succession.”
+The Roman Catholic Church sees Peter as the first pope upon whom Jesus chose to build His church (Matthew 16:18).
+According to Roman Catholicism, Peter had preeminent authority (primacy) over the other apostles.
+The Roman Catholic Church maintains that, sometime after the events recorded of the book of Acts, the apostle Peter became the first bishop of Rome, a position accepted by the early church as the central authority.
+Roman Catholicism teaches that Peter’s apostolic authority was passed on to those who later filled his seat as bishop of Rome.
+The teaching that all subsequent bishops of Rome, or popes, inherited Peter’s apostolic authority is referred to as “apostolic succession.”

-The Roman Catholic Church also holds that Peter and the subsequent popes were and are infallible when addressing issues “ex cathedra,” from their position and authority as pope.
-It teaches that this infallibility gives the pope the ability to guide the church without error.
-The Roman Catholic Church claims that it can trace an unbroken line of popes back to St. Peter, citing this as evidence that it is the true church, since, according to their interpretation of Matthew 16:18, Christ built His church upon Peter.
+The Roman Catholic Church also holds that Peter and subsequent popes were and are infallible when speaking ex cathedra, that is, when making formal pronouncements from their position and authority as pope.
+This supposed infallibility gives the pope the ability to guide the church without error.
+The Roman Catholic Church claims that it can trace an unbroken line of popes back to St. Peter and cites this as evidence that it is the true church.

 Was Peter the first pope?
-The answer, according to Scripture, is a clear and emphatic “no.” Peter nowhere claims supremacy over the other apostles.
-Nowhere in his writings (1 and 2 Peter) did the Apostle Peter claim any special role, authority, or power over the church.
-Nowhere in Scripture does Peter, or any other apostle, state that their apostolic authority would be passed on to successors.
-Yes, the Apostle Peter had a leadership role among the disciples.
-Yes, Peter played a crucial role in the early spread of the gospel (Acts chapters 1-10).
-Yes, Peter was the “rock” that Christ predicted he would be (Matthew 16:18).
-However, these truths about Peter in no way give support to the concept that Peter was the first pope, or that he was the “supreme leader” over the apostles, or that his authority would be passed on to the bishops of Rome.
-Peter himself points us all to the true Shepherd and Overseer of the church, the Lord Jesus Christ (1 Peter 2:25).
+The answer is “no.” Peter nowhere claims supremacy over the other apostles, and the New Testament does not demonstrate that he held primacy.
+Nowhere in Peter’s writings does he claim any special role, authority, or power over the body of Christ.
+Nowhere in Scripture does Peter or any other apostle state that his apostolic authority would be passed on to successors.
+Yes, the apostle Peter was often the spokesman for the disciples.
+Yes, Peter played a crucial role in the early spread of the gospel (Acts 1—10).
+However, these truths in no way support the idea that Peter was the first pope, that he was a “father” to all believers, or that his authority would be passed on to the bishops of Rome.
+Peter was not a pontiff, but he does point us to the true Shepherd and Overseer of the church, the Lord Jesus Christ (1 Peter 2:25).

 Return to: